Psoriasis

 Normally, skin cells develop deeply within the skin and come to the surface once a month or so.
 When you have psoriasis, the process usually happens in seven to fourteen days.
 This causes dead skin cells to accumulate on the skin's surface, generating scales.
 Psoriasis is a skin condition that typically affects the knees, elbows, trunk, and scalp.
 It produces a rash with itchy, scaly spots.

 Psoriasis is a prevalent, persistent illness that lasts for a long time.
 In addition to being uncomfortable, it can disrupt sleep and make it difficult to focus.
-Cycles of flare-ups lasting a few weeks or months followed by periods of subsidence are characteristic of the syndrome.
+Cycles of flare-ups lasting a few weeks or months, followed by periods of subsidence, are characteristic of the syndrome.

 Causes